Start Your eSignature Journey: Are Electronic Signature Legally Binding

 Are electronic signatures legally binding in the United States?

 Yes, electronic signatures are legally binding in the United States under the ESIGN Act and UETA.
-These laws establish that electronic signatures hold the same legal weight as traditional handwritten signatures, provided that both parties agree to use electronic means for signing.
+These laws establish that electronic signatures hold the same legal weight as traditional handwritten signatures, provided that both parties consent to use electronic means.

 -